 The Samsung Galaxy S8 Plus launch means the Samsung Galaxy S7 Edge is instantly on sale.
 You can have this 5.5-inch smartphone for cheaper, and it has almost everything you need.

-It’s one step back in most areas: it has a curved 5.5-inch display, last year’s Qualcomm and Exynos chipsets, and a camera that takes nearly as good photos and video.
+It’s one step back in most areas: it has a curved 5.5-inch display, 2016’s Qualcomm and Exynos chipsets, and a camera that takes nearly as good photos and video.
 It’s two steps forward in other areas: a well-placed fingerprint sensor home button and a more reasonable price.

-iPhone 7 Plus
+iPhone 8 Plus

-But we also really like the iPhone 7 Plus for its iOS 10 software, and iOS 11 is bound to improve upon it later this year.
-It has iMessages, the swipe-up-from-the-bottom Control Center, and Siri is always making new strides.
-Apple finally made its smartphone water-resistant and included a telephoto second camera lens on the back, and it does have that easy-to-reach home button that’s missing from the Galaxy S8 and S8 Plus.
+Apple has also made its smartphones water-resistant, capable of wirelessly charging and it has included a telephoto second camera lens on the back, and it does have that easy-to-reach home button that’s missing from the Galaxy S8 and S8 Plus.